 Still, there is a limit to what you can achieve if you rely on traditional analytics tools alone.
 If you really want to improve your products, optimize the user experience, and keep your customers coming back, you need to add another set of tools to the mix—and join over 438k sites that are going beyond traditional analytics in 2019.

-Web analytics is the collection, measurement, reporting, and analysis of website data that helps an organization observe large-scale activity in aggregate.
+Web analytics is the collection, measurement, reporting, and analysis of website data to observe and understand large-scale activity on a website.

 Web analytics allows businesses to review key website metrics such as total number of page views, traffic sources, click-through rates, and drop-off rates, to increase conversions and achieve other business-critical goals.

 When you install a web analytics tool (which you should do as soon as your website is live), it’s constantly recording data—every page view, bounce, drop-off, conversion is logged, along with every user’s traffic source, pages visited, country of origin, and more.